squizzlabs/du-tiny-factory/README.md

 # Update History

+* v1.1.2 - Big fix on ingredient checking for items with more than one recipe, such as Catalyst 3.
+* v1.1.1 - Minor bug fixes and other improvements
+* v1.1.0 - Minor bug fixes and other improvements
-v1.0.1 - Fixed bug in screen's programming board. v1.1.0 - Updated blueprints to include items for a schematics container.
+* v1.0.1 - Fixed bug in screen's programming board.
+* v1.1.0 - Updated blueprints to include items for a schematics container.
 No software updates.